jtsiomb/bootcard/README.md

   - PC with "legacy boot" (BIOS) support.
   - 386 or higher CPU with an FPU (386+x87, 486 DX, or anything newer).
   - PC-speaker for sound (otherwise it runs silent).
+  - Optional: MIDI synthesizer with MPU-401 or compatible (UART mode) MIDI interface.
+See "Instructions" below.

 The main constraint for this project was that the source code should fit in a QR code, which means it should be no more than about 3kb.
 This in turn makes